-Is English Heritage Membership worth it?
+Is English Heritage Membership Value for Money?

 For much of June and into July 2015 I was travelling around France.
 For July and into August I have chosen to explore the archaeology of England.
 As many of the sites I want visit (as would be the case for a lot of people I am sure) are English Heritage properties, I have just signed up for English Heritage membership.
 Signing up could not have been easier, I did so when I visited Tintagel Castle this morning.
 The cost for me, a single adult, was £50.